Jin-Ah Park, PhD, ATSF

 Google Scholar

-Chim is interested in the role of tissue factor proteins contained in extracellular vesicles released by mechanically compressed airway epithelial cells.
+Dr. Chim Mwase is an airway epithelial cell biologist.
+Her research focuses on the role of tissue factor proteins contained in extracellular vesicles released by mechanically compressed airway epithelial cells.
 Mechanical compression mimics the mechanical effect of the airway epithelium in the narrowed airway during asthma exacerbations.
-Thus, her goal is to identify the role of tissue factor in asthma pathogenesis.
+Thus, her goal is to identify the role of tissue factor protein in asthma pathogenesis.

 We are inviting postdoctoral fellows!